amirkdv/codex/README.md

 2. **Transform**: this is where the core idea is implemented.
 Given the DOM tree of the previous step, Codex traverses and transforms the tree in such a way to make it match its own [semantic structure](#semantic-trees).
-3. **Server**: optionally, you can ask Codex to "watch and serve" your input files.
-In this mode, the output document is served over HTTP, and the server watches input files for changes, submitting incremental changes to the UI over a websocket.
+3. **Server**: the server is responsible for serving Codex output, watch its inputs and trigger rebuilds.
-4. **Client**: the interactive UI turns the output markup into a searchable, easy to navigate document.
+4. **Client**: JS code responsible for turning Codex's output HTML into a live, searchable, easy to navigate web app.

 ### Semantic Trees